Performance and Community Discussion presented by New Brook Farm and the Boston Women’s Heritage Trail

 Admission is free.
 Refreshments provided.

 This program is funded in part by Mass Humanities.
-We are also grateful to the Cambridge Commission on the Status of Women for helping bring our presentation to the Cambridge Public Library.
+We are grateful to the Cambridge Commission on the Status of Women for helping bring our presentation to the Cambridge Public Library.